karek314/Lisk-forging-failover/README.md

 php lisk-cli.php help
 ```
 ### Encrypt passphrase
-We now need to encrypt passphrase in order to place AES256-GCM encrypted string in each liskcore node configuration file.<br>
+We now need to encrypt passphrase in order to place AES256-GCM encrypted string in each lisk core node configuration file.<br>
 First parameter is your first delegate account passphrase, second is password or phrase used to decrypt passphrase upon request.
 Longer better.
 ```sh
 php lisk-cli.php EncryptPassphrase "Passphrase" "password"